nikhwanbs/tekn-cloud-computing/minggu-08/gettingstarted.md

 ---

 On this page you build a simple Python web application running on Docker Compose.
 The application uses the Flask framework and maintains a hit counter in Redis.
-While the sample uses Python, the concepts demonstrated here should be understandable even if you're not familiar with it.

 ## Prerequisites

-Make sure you have already installed both [Docker Engine](../get-docker.md) and [Docker Compose](install.md).
+Make sure you have already installed both Docker Engine and Docker Compose.
 You don't need to install Python or Redis, as both are provided by Docker images.

 ## Step 1: Setup